top of page

 For Fivebough, Charlie Gladman, Ted McClellan and Trethewey were outstanding players.
 Yanco were very even, with perhaps Clarrie Taylor showing particularly good form.
 Geoff Neil put in a couple of exceptional long runs that are rarely seen in an Australian Rules game.
 His speed and accuracy in bouncing the ball showed what practice will secure.

 It is fully expected that on Sunday's performance Yanco will defeat the minor premiers, Griffith, when they meet in the grand final on Sunday next at Whitton.
 Griffith on the other hand, are most confident of winning.
 They are training solidly, recognising that the lack of training that lost them the game against Yanco in the semi-final.
-The Whitton ground has been newly fenced and brought up-to-date, the ground being full size.
+The Whitton ground has been newly fenced and brought up to date, the ground being full size.
 (Murrumbidgee Irrigator -Tuesday Sept.
 6, 1927)

 MIAFL Challenge Final - Sunday September 11, 1927 at Whitton Recreation Ground